secretsciencelab/secretcampfire/docs/ADVANCED.md

 ---

-## How to upgrade your `secret campfire` blog to the latest official version
+## How to upgrade your `secret campfire` to the latest official version

 When you clicked Deploy, a `snapshot` of the official master code wooshed to your server and got installed.